 - Jack Vance's The Demon Princes series has cluthe, a microbiological agent delivered by needle (usually fitted to a protective glove) which has a progressive paralytic effect.
 Essentially an extremely accelerated case of tetanus, except that you're dead in minutes instead of hours to days.
 The onset seems to be able to be varied, from instantaneous to something like twelve or more hours later.

-- In Mid-Flinx, Teal concludes her contemptuous tirade at the mercenaries' inability to survive the jungle by announcing that one of their party is already dead.
-Within moments, the native woman's words are proven true, as the tuft of flowers one of the group has been wearing in her hair sprouts parasitic tendrils that spread rapidly throughout the wearer's body and reduce her to a lump of nurturing compost.
+- In the Humanx Commonwealth novel Mid-Flinx, Teal concludes her contemptuous tirade at the mercenaries' inability to survive the jungle by announcing that one of their party is already dead.
+Within moments, the native woman's words are proven true as the tuft of flowers one of the group has been wearing in her hair sprouts parasitic tendrils that spread rapidly throughout the wearer's body and reduce her to a lump of nurturing compost.

-- In The Color of Magic, Rincewind stabs a troll.
-The troll realizes it's been stabbed, but doesn't realized it's been killed for a good fifteen seconds.
+- In The Colour of Magic, Rincewind stabs a troll.
+The troll realizes it's been stabbed, but doesn't realize it's been killed for a good fifteen seconds.

 - The Hedge Knight by George R. R. Martin.
 Prince Baelor feels strange after helping the protagonist win his Trial by Combat, and asks his fellow knights to help remove his helmet.
 That's when they discover that the back of his skull has been crushed, and the helmet was basically the only thing holding it together.

 - Midway through the Star Trek: Destiny trilogy, some Hirogen attack a Starfleet vessel that's searching for the Borg invasion route.
 The Alpha kills a Chelon with his bare hands, and another member of the security team promptly starts talking to his subordinate instead.
 When the Alpha protests, she explains that Chelons secrete a lethal contact poison in times of danger.